March 20, 2026

 The Takaichi-Trump summit produced the largest bilateral investment framework in history.
 The official documents signed over the past nine months commit $550 billion across nuclear energy, small modular reactors, AI data centers, and critical minerals.
 Less than one percent of the framework involves crude oil.

-Between July 2025 and March 2026, the United States and Japan signed five sets of bilateral agreements and deployed $109 billion in concrete projects across two tranches.
-The October 2025 Joint Fact Sheet names over twenty companies across four categories: energy, power development for AI, AI infrastructure, and critical minerals.
-A second Joint Fact Sheet, released yesterday alongside the Takaichi-Trump summit, names thirteen more projects spanning six countries.
+Between July 2025 and March 2026, the United States and Japan signed five sets of bilateral agreements covering nuclear energy, small modular reactors, AI data centers, critical minerals, and shipbuilding.
+The October 2025 Joint Fact Sheet, published by Japan's Ministry of Foreign Affairs and the White House simultaneously, names sixteen companies and attaches a dollar figure to each.
 Westinghouse alone accounts for $100 billion in nuclear commitments.
 GE Vernova and Hitachi account for another $100 billion in small modular reactors.
 Crude oil shipping accounts for $600 million, one company, and a fraction of a rounding error in the overall framework.

 We pulled the congressional stock-trading disclosures from the same period.
 Several members of Congress purchased shares in companies named in the deal documents.
 Others bought oil majors that the deal barely mentions.
 The pattern of who bought what, and when relative to the signing ceremonies, turns out to be more revealing than the headline.